Earleking/Group-Play/readme.md

 This is a stub message (TODO).

 ### Streaming
 We currently stream the game from the host machine to twitch using OBS.
+The host machine also sends the stream back to the web interface so that the user can see what is going on while they are making their move.
+This makes it so that the user doesn't always have to switch between tabs.

 ### Endpoints Used
 The client endpoints we used were: